anatawa12/AvatarOptimizer/.docs/content/docs/developers/component-api/index.md

 The default setting of Avatar Optimizer can be changed in the future (as described in [Behavior Stability](../../basic-concept/#behavior-stability)).\
 The default setting of Components will be affected to the components added with `GameObject.AddComponent<T>()` method.
 Therefore, to keep behavior compability with future versions, you have to call `Initialize` method with the version of default configuration you want to use.
-The default configuration version should be described in the document of the `Initialize` method.\
+The default configuration version should be described in the document of the `Initialize` method.

+{{< hint warning >}}

-Without calling `Initialize` method, component will behave unexpectedly or you may get error in the future.
+Without calling `Initialize` method, component will behave unexpectedly, or you may get error with future versions.

+{{< /hint >}}

+{{< hint info >}}

+Configuring component is only supported just after adding component.
+It's unsupported to configure component that is already added to the GameObject.
+This is because some future functionality might be incompatible with the existing component configuration.

+In fact, the Remove Mesh in Box invert option added in 1.8.0 changes the meaning of box, therefore it's incompatible with tools intended only for 1.7 and earlier.

+{{< /hint >}}